"I don't care if it's horse piss. It works."

 JFK is an Enneagram Type 7

-Most people see Camelot's golden prince: charm, vigor, youth, the image of effortless grace.
-But if you understand Enneagram Type 7, the real driver was flight from pain.
-And Kennedy had more pain to flee than almost anyone who has ever held the office.
+Most people see Camelot's golden prince — the charm, the vigor, the youth, the image of effortless grace.
+The driver underneath was flight from pain.
+And Kennedy had more pain to flee than almost anyone who has held the office.

-Type 7s are driven by a core fear of being trapped.
-Trapped in suffering, in deprivation, in a room with no exit.
-Their survival strategy is motion.
-Reframe the pain.
+Enneagram Type 7 is organized around the refusal to stay in suffering.
+The survival strategy is motion.
+Reframe.
 Chase the next experience.
 Keep seventeen doors open so you never have to sit with the thing that hurts.

 Kennedy did this with his body.
-He did it with his mind.
-He did it with women, with politics, with wit, with pharmaceuticals, all running simultaneously, all serving the same function.
-The entire apparatus of his life was an elaborate escape route from a body that was trying to kill him and a family that could not hold his pain.
+With his mind.
+With women.
+With pharmaceuticals.
+With politics.
+The entire apparatus of his life was an escape route from a body that was trying to kill him and a family that could not hold his pain.

 The pain-to-motion pipeline.
 The connection between Kennedy's chronic illness and his relentless forward momentum is not metaphorical.
-It is literal.
-His doctors prescribed movement, swimming, walking, the famous rocking chair, to manage his back.
+His doctors prescribed movement — swimming, walking, the famous rocking chair — to manage his back.
 He adopted Hemingway's definition of courage as his personal motto: "grace under pressure."
-For Kennedy, that phrase wasn't philosophy.
+For Kennedy, the phrase was not philosophy.
 It was a daily medical reality.
 He woke in agony and performed ease.
-Every single day.
+Every day.

 The reframe reflex.
-Type 7s redirect pain rather than absorb it.
-Kennedy's legendary wit was this reflex made public.
+The wit was the reflex made public.
 When asked how he became a war hero: "It was involuntary.
 They sank my boat."
 On his back pain: "It depends on the weather, political and otherwise."
 After a failed surgery: "I think the doc should have read just one more book before picking up the saw."

 Every joke is a door closing on something real.
 He nearly died in the Pacific.
 His back was destroying his life.
 His surgeons botched the operation.
 And every time, the humor arrived before the feeling could land.

-Under stress, the 7 moves to Type 1: rigid, controlling, self-critical.
+Under stress, he moved toward Type 1's rigidity.
 After the Bay of Pigs disaster, Kennedy initially deflected with his usual quip: "Victory has a hundred fathers and defeat is an orphan."
-But privately, he became intensely controlling of subsequent operations, micromanaging the Cuban Missile Crisis in ways he never would have before the humiliation.
+Privately, though, he became intensely controlling of subsequent operations, micromanaging the Cuban Missile Crisis in ways he never would have before the humiliation.
 The flexible improviser turned into a control room general.
-That's the stress arrow at work.
+That is the stress arrow at work.

-In growth, the 7 moves to Type 5: depth, focus, sustained concentration.
-The Cuban Missile Crisis was Kennedy's integration moment.
-For thirteen days, the man who couldn't sit still sat still.
+Toward growth, the 7 reaches Type 5's depth.
+The Cuban Missile Crisis showed it.
+For thirteen days, the man who could not sit still sat.
 He read every briefing.
 He questioned every assumption.
 He overrode his own initial instinct to bomb.
-He reached a depth of focus that his scattered younger self would not have recognized.
+The depth was real.
+Whether it lasted is a question the rest of this piece will refuse to answer cleanly.

 Why JFK Seemed Effortless in Public